-A lack of NHS funding is causing huge strains on healthcare services,23 30% of children in the UK live in poverty,24 the number of people sleeping rough has increased by 91% since 2021, with 164,040 children in temporary accommodation,25 more than 3.1 million emergency food parcels were distributed by the Trussell food banks alone between 2023 and 2024,26 and yet significant welfare cuts continue to be announced.27 Meanwhile the United Kingdom's defence budget is set to increase to 2.5% of GDP.28 than such vital and underfunded services, contributes to widening inequalities, weakening public services, and undermining efforts to address urgent global challenges like climate change and poverty.
+A lack of NHS funding is causing huge strains on healthcare services,23 30% of children in the UK live in poverty, the number of people sleeping rough has increased by 91% since 2021, with 164,040 children in temporary accommodation,25 more than 3.1 million emergency food parcels were distributed by the Trussell food banks alone between 2023 and 2024,26 and yet significant welfare cuts continue to be announced.27 Meanwhile the United Kingdom's defence budget is set to increase to 2.5% of GDP.

+The vast sums invested into the nuclear deterrence system, rather than such vital and underfunded services, contributes to widening inequalities, weakening public services, and undermining efforts to address urgent global challenges like climate change and poverty.